dbcraig/LmRaC/README.md

 LmRaC is a containerized web application.
 That means, everything you need to "install" and run LmRaC is packaged into a Docker container.
 So, the only thing you need for any operating system is Docker .
 Once Docker is installed you simply "pull" the latest LmRaC release from [DockerHub](https://hub.docker.com/) and run it from Docker.
 That's it!
 No worrying about installing the correct version of Python or this or that library.
 It's all in the container!

-If you're running on Linux then you have the option of installing the command-line version of Docker known as Docker Engine (aka Docker CE), otherwise you'll install Docker Desktop.
+If you're running on Linux then you have the option of installing the command-line version of Docker known as Docker Engine (aka Docker CE), otherwise you'll need to install Docker Desktop.

 ### Docker Engine (Linux)